A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Results

 \subsection{Influence of model parameters on survival time}

-In the third step of our analysis we use the approximation proposed in the previous section to estimate model outcomes for a broad range of parameter values $\rho$, $\phi$ and $p_e$.
+In the third step of our analysis we use the approximation proposed in the previous section to estimate model outcomes for a broad range of parameter values $\rho$, $c$ and $p_e$.
 Note, that the additional parameters of resource availability ($\alpha$, $\beta$) and threshold ($\epsilon$) have a major influence on the outcome of the model as well.
 Specifically, a high probability of low resource availability leads to much shorter survival times and vice versa while a low threshold $\epsilon$ to appoint further administrators considerably increases survival times.
-However, since these effects did not reveal any additionally remarkable results (not shown), we focus our attention on the major drivers of survival time and energy output, i.e, the exploration probability $p_e$, link density $\rho$ and output elasticity of labour $\phi$.
+However, since these effects did not reveal any additionally remarkable results (not shown), we focus our attention on the major drivers of survival time and energy output, i.e, the exploration probability $p_e$, link density $\rho$ and output elasticity of labor $a$.

-Panels \ref{fig:parameters}$\text{B}_{1-4}$ show the survival time as a function of link density $\rho$ and output elasticity of labour $\phi$.
-Figure~\ref{fig:parameters}$\text{B}_1$ displays a parameter analysis for the case of no exploration, $p_e=0$ and can hence be interpreted as showing minimum requirements of a successful administration.
+Panels \ref{fig:f4_parameters}$\text{B}_{1-4}$ show the survival time as a function of link density $\rho$ and labor productivity $c$.
+Figure~\ref{fig:f4_parameters}$\text{B}_1$ displays a parameter analysis for the case of no exploration, $p_e=0$ and can hence be interpreted as showing minimum requirements of a successful administration.
 The most important requirement being a sufficiently large connectivity of the social network (indicated by the increasingly grey area with increasing $\rho$).
 Also, the extreme case of $\rho = 0.0$, i.e, a network with no connections, must be noted since in this case nodes cannot be converted at all to administrators and thus the model remains in its initial state.
-As $p_e$ approaches $\frac{1}{N}$ (Fig.~\ref{fig:parameters}$\text{B}_{2-3}$) the relevance of $\rho$ diminishes and the survival time becomes mainly a function of the output elasticity $\phi$.
+As $p_e$ approaches $\frac{1}{N}$ (Fig.~\ref{fig:f4_parameters}$\text{B}_{2-3}$) the relevance of $\rho$ diminishes and the survival time becomes mainly a function of the productivity $c$.